 For our visit to the island of Oahu, our final stop while island hopping Hawaii, we wanted to stay in a central location.
-We had been relaxing extensively on the other islands and so we wanted to explore the Honolulu area.
+We had been exploring extensively on the other islands and so we choose this Hawaiian island for a carefree family vacation.
 In our search for a modern, fresh and sophisticated hotel in a convenient Waikiki Beach location, we came across the newly (re)openened Alohilani Resort.
 It’s a sparkling new 4.5-star hotel, the result of a complete renovation of the former Pacific Beach Hotel.
 The new name is an ode to the past, since Queen Liliʻuokalani’s beachside cottage Kealohilani used to be located here.
-‘Alohilani’ is Hawaiian for heavenly brightness.
+‘Alohilani’ is the Hawaiian word for heavenly brightness.

 The first impression when arriving at the resort, was one of grandeur thanks to the high ceilings and spacious entrance and lobby.
 Alohilani has a stylish and sophisticated style with an island feel